ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ### Operator [[

 We got acquainted with the `if` statement.
-It calls a built-in Bash command or utility in the condition.
+It calls a Bash built-in or utility in the condition.

-For example, let's solve a task.
-We should check if the text file contains a phrase.
-When the phrase present, our script prints the message in the log file.
+Let's consider the options that you have for making an `if` condition.
+Suppose that you want to check if a text file contains some phrase.
+When the phrase presents, you should print a message in the log file.

-We can solve the task by combining the `if` statement and the `grep` utility.
+You can combine the `if` statement and the `grep` utility to solve the task.
 Put the `grep` call in the `if` condition.
-Then if the utility succeeds, it returns zero exit status.
-In this case, the `if` condition equals "true" and the script prints the message.
+If the utility succeeds, it returns zero exit status.
+In this case, the `if` condition equals "true" and Bash prints the message.

-The `grep` utility prints its results on the output stream.
-We do not need this output when calling the utility in the `if` condition.
-The `-q` option disables the `grep` output.
-Finally, we get the following `if` statement:
+The `grep` utility prints its result to the output stream.
+You do not need it when calling `grep` in the `if` condition.
+You can get rid of the utility's output using the `-q` option.
+Then you get the following `if` statement:
 {line-numbers: true, format: Bash}
 ```
 if grep -q -R "General Public License" /usr/share/doc/bash